A Comparison of Categories of Nori Motivic Sheaves: The comparison theorem

-is in fact an equivalence. \end{cor} \begin{proof} Indeed, as a consequence of Theorem~\ref{thm:comp_motlocsys}, both categories in question coincide with the smallest abelian subcategory of $\Loc(X)$ containing all local systems underlying motivic local systems and stable under subquotients. \end{proof}
+\begin{proof} Indeed, as a consequence of Theorem~\ref{thm:comp_motlocsys}, both categories in question coincide with the smallest abelian subcategory of $\Loc(X)$ containing all local systems underlying motivic local systems and stable under subquotients. \end{proof}

 \begin{rem} In particular, this implies that $\Locgeo^{\rm{N}}(X)$ equals the intersection $\Pervgeo^{\rm{N}}(X) \cap \Loc(X)$: if a local system on $X$ can be written as a subquotient of the realization of some motivic perverse sheaf, it can in fact be written as a subquotient of the realization of some motivic local system. \end{rem}